4 portions. Approximate cost: £4.20,

 Allegra McEvedy of Leon fame, has a number of recipes listed on the Guardian website.
 Even if you’re not taken with this particular recipe, I’d recommend checking out the article to get acquainted with one ballsy chef.
 The photo alone is worth a view.

-Allegra recommends eating these little balls as part of a mezze, but I like to serve them in a tortilla wrap with some spinach leaves, red cabbage and mayo.
+Allegra recommends eating these little balls as part of a mezze, but I like to serve them in a tortilla wrap with some punchy pesto, pickled red cabbage and spinach leaves.

 Preheat the oven to 220C/425F and roast the sweet potatoes whole until just tender (45 minutes to 1 hour).
 Turn off oven, leave the potatoes to cool, then peel.

 Into a large bowl add the following; 3 cloves of diced garlic, 2 tsps of ground coriander, 2 big handfuls of roughly chopped fresh coriander, the juice of 1 lemon and 120g gram flour.
-(The original recipe also states to add ground cumin but I’ve recently come to realise that I actively dislike cumin, and I leave it out.)
+(The original recipe also states to add ground cumin but as I actively dislike this, I simply leave it out.)